frontend-joe/js-dashboard-boilerplate/readme.md

 ### Running the code

-We will be using a the [live-server vs code extension](https://ritwickdey.github.io/vscode-live-server/) if you'd like to get it installed prior to taking the course.
+We will be using the [live-server vs code extension](https://ritwickdey.github.io/vscode-live-server/), if you'd like to get it installed prior to taking the course.

 ### Live demo